 Medicare: For Lakeside, inpatient acute care services rendered to Medicare beneficiaries are reimbursed at prospectively determined rates per discharge.
 These rates vary according to a patient classification system that is based on clinical, diagnostic and other factors.
 Inpatient non-acute services, outpatient services, and defined capital costs related to Medicare beneficiaries are primarily reimbursed on a prospective reimbursement methodology.
-The laws and regulations under which the Medicare and Medical Assistance programs operate are complex, subject to frequent change and subject to interpretation.
-As part of operating under these programs, there is a possibility that governmental authorities may review Lakeside's compliance with these laws and regulations.
+As part of operating under the Medicare program, there is a possibility that governmental authorities may review Lakeside's compliance with these laws and regulations.
 Such review may result in adjustments to reimbursements previously received and subject Lakeside to fines and penalties.
-Although no assurances can be given, management believes they have complied with the requirements of these programs.
+Although no assurances can be given, management believes they have complied with the requirements of the program.
 Lakeside's classification of patients under the Medicare program and the appropriateness of their admission are subject to an independent review by a peer review organization under contract with Lakeside.
 The Medicare cost reports through September 30, 2016, have been audited and finalized by the Medicare Administrative Contractor.

-The Medicare cost reports for the Healey Center and Clinics for the fiscal year ended September 30, 2020 was filed in fiscal year 2021.
+The Medicare cost reports for the Healey Center and Clinics for the fiscal year ended September 30, 2021, will be filed in fiscal year 2022.
+Management evaluated the estimated settlements, and no liability is reasonably expected.
 The final determination of amounts earned pursuant to the Medicare program will be subject to review or audit by appropriate governmental agencies or their agents.
-However, no liability is reasonably expected.

 Medicaid: Inpatient and outpatient services rendered to Medicaid beneficiaries were reimbursed under a prospective rate methodology based upon prior year cost reimbursement, whereby Lakeside was paid at a tentative rate based upon the most recent cost report available at the time of rate-setting.
 Following submission of annual cost reports by Lakeside, a final settlement is determined after audit by the Medicaid fiscal intermediary.
-Effective July 1, 2013, Lakeside is reimbursed under an inpatient payment method that utilizes Diagnosis Related Groups (DRGs).
+Lakeside is reimbursed under an inpatient payment method that utilizes Diagnosis Related Groups (DRGs).
 Payments under DRG assignment are made on a per case basis and are not subject to retrospective rate adjustments.
 For outpatient services, Lakeside's reimbursement continues to be based on the prospective rate methodology used in prior years.
 Lakeside's Medicaid cost reports were audited by the Medicaid fiscal intermediary through September 30, 2016.
 The Healey Center files an annual Medicaid cost report for purposes of determining a prospective Medicaid reimbursement rate.
 No retroactive adjustments have been made to the filed reports, and no adjustments are expected.
 A Medicaid cost report is not required for the Clinics.

 The Centers for Medicare & Medicaid Services (CMS) has implemented a program using recovery audit contractors (RACs) as part of the CMS efforts to assure accurate payments.
 The program uses the RAC to review claims for potentially improper Medicare payments that may have been made to health care providers and were not detected through existing CMS program reviews.
 Once a RAC identifies a claim it believes is inaccurate, the RAC makes a deduction from, or addition to, the provider's Medicare reimbursement for the amount of the estimated overpayment or underpayment.
 The District records an adjustment to revenue for any overpayment or underpayment at the time notice is received from the RAC and the amount can be reasonably estimated.
-There were no material RAC adjustments, audit recoveries or settlements for prior periods related to the Medicare and Medicaid programs during 2020, and no liability has been recorded for estimated RAC settlements
+There were no material RAC adjustments, audit recoveries or settlements for prior periods related to the Medicare and Medicaid programs during 2021, and no liability has been recorded for estimated RAC settlements.